-Wetterstrand works at SwedBio as a programme officer responsible their marine programme.
-Together with the programme´s 12 partner organisations, they contribute to important international policy and practice.
+Together with the marine programme´s 12 partner organisations, SwedBio contributes to relevant international policy and practice related to small scale fishers and the sustainable use of oceans.
 The intention of the marine programme is to contribute to poverty alleviation, equity, sustainable livelihoods, as well as coastal/marine social-ecological systems that are rich in biodiversity.
 The programme aims to do this through: improved understanding, knowledge generation, management practices and good governance.

 For her first three years at the Centre, Wetterstrand worked as a strategic advisor to the director, Professor Johan Rockström.